Bicycle Network: Our Team (165)

 Darren Allen has been in the Bicycle Network events team since 2011 and General Manager since early 2014.

-He was part of the management team that transformed Peaks Challenge into a world class event, the development of Ride the Night and his involvement on the 5000+ riders on the 2013 RACV Great Victorian Bike Ride showcased his ability to be promoted to General Manager.
+He was part of the management team that transformed Peaks Challenge into a world class event, the development of Ride the Night and his involvement on the 5000+ riders on the 2013 RACV Great Victorian Bike Ride showcased his ability to be promoted to General Manager, and now Chief Operating Officer.

 His passion and inspiration come from making things better, whether it’s a house renovation, a riding event or developing the best in a team member, his most obvious trait is drive and commitment for improvement.